 A. When AIF’s CEO Paul Reid approached me about becoming chair, I jumped at the chance to be honest.
-Paul and I made contact with Paul Reid during the pandemic and I was instantly impressed by the association, its aims and members.
+I made contact with Paul Reid during the pandemic and I was instantly impressed by the association, its aims and members.
 It’s great that it advocates for event organisers whilst bringing them together to share best practice.
 Many of us are planning to attend each other’s festivals this summer which I’m personally really looking forward to.

 I believe that by serving as chair it will be great for both the carnival and black community, it’s something that will work both ways and that coming together in this way will be beneficial for all.